MuhammadAli990/Mern-Chat-App/README.md

 - 💬 **Real-time Chat**: Users can chat with each other in real-time.
 - 🖼️ **Image Sharing**: Send and receive images during chats.
 - 🖼️ **Profile Picture Update**: Users can update their profile images.
+- 🖥️ **Online Indicator**: When a user comes online, others will see an "Online" indicator next to their profile, indicating they are currently active on the website.
 - 📝 **Sign Up / Log In**: Users must sign up and log in to use the website.
 - 🔒 **Secure**: User authentication security using **JWT** and password hashing with **bcrypt.js**.